searKing/preview-vscode/README.md

 # preview-vscode

-A previewer of Markdown, ReStructured Text, HTML, Jade, Pug, Mermaid files, Image's URI or CSS properties for Visual Studio Code
+A previewer of Markdown, ReStructured Text, HTML, Jade, Pug, Mermaid files, Image's URI for Visual Studio Code

 ## README

-An extension to preview Markdown, ReStructured Text, HTML, Jade, Pug or Mermaid files, Image's URI or CSS while editing them in VSCode
+An extension to preview Markdown, ReStructured Text, HTML, Jade, Pug or Mermaid files or Image's URI while editing them in VSCode

 The extension can be activated in two ways